-It’s always good to keep an eye on your tyres to make sure that there are no signs of wear and tear as well any damage caused by potholes or debris from the road.
+Keep an eye on your tyres to make sure that there are no signs of wear and tear as well as any damage caused by potholes or debris from the road.
 Don’t forget to test your tyre pressure either.
-Low pressure will not only shorten the life of the tyre, but can decrease your fuel efficiently meaning you will be spending more cash at the garage.
+Low pressure will not only shorten the life of the tyre but can decrease your fuel efficiently meaning you will be spending more cash at the garage.

 It’s also extremely important to ensure your tread depth is at least 1.6mm, which is the legal requirement on UK roads.
 A simple way of checking is by doing the 20p test.
 Insert a 20 pence piece into your tread and if your tyre comes above the outer band of the coin, then it’s above the legal limit.

 Salt corrosion can be one of the more expensive issues to get fixed at a garage if you don’t take preventative measures.
 When dealing with minor corrosion, give the area a good clean with warm soapy water or try using a bit of white vinegar on an old tea towel to give it a good wipe down.
 Either one of these two ways will work and help stop the damage spreading.

 If the corrosion is more severe then you may have to take a trip to your local hardware shop to buy some rust and corrosion remover.
 Make sure that you follow the instructions on the product, and this may save you a costly trip to the mechanic.